 This is the biggest of red flags, a price well below what you may have seen elsewhere.
 Why would a legit breeder sell a Great Dane puppy for $700 when the market average is closer to $1500?
 They wouldn’t, but a scammer will sell you a dream for that price.

 As you can see, there are many ways to spot a scam and they are actually very easy to recognize.
 So, how do these scammers keep making money?
 Easy, they take advantage of some basic human personality traits.

 One is the need to “not miss out”.
 You see that great deal on the puppy that you have been searching for and you do not want to miss out on it.

 The second is just your love of “all things cute”.
 You see that cute picture and you just want to be holding that puppy.

-These two traits can be very powerful and hard to resist.
+Do thorough research on reputable breeders who raise puppies out of their home setting.
+One way these two traits can be very powerful and hard to resist.
 They can make you look past the warning signs and fall victim to a scam.
 So, before you plunk down that puppy deposit, take a step back and look at things logically.
 It just might protect you and your wallet.